 There is a fascinating group of people shaping contemporary artistic culture in the Buddhist world.
 Some of them are regular contributors to this website, including Sarah Beasley, Tilly Campbell-Allen, or Tiffani Gyatso, whilst others have been interviewed about their craft (sometimes by our aforementioned artist writers).
-These individuals include contemporary creators like painter Andrea Traber, calligrapher Alok Hsu Kwang-Han, and sculptor Sukhi Barber, as well as artists who more overtly blend traditional items like thangkas or brocades and other tactile crafts for contemporary needs, like Leslie Rinchen-Wongmo (who specializes in Tibetan applique) and Helene Rein (similarly, a stitcher of Tibetan textiles).
+These individuals include contemporary creators like painter Andrea Traber, calligrapher Alok Hsu Kwang-Han, Taiwan-born Lee Ming-wei, and sculptor Sukhi Barber, as well as artists who more overtly blend traditional items like thangkas or brocades and other tactile crafts for contemporary needs, like Leslie Rinchen-Wongmo (who specializes in Tibetan applique) and Helene Rein (similarly, a stitcher of Tibetan textiles).

 The artists that have lent their precious voices to Buddhistdoor Global come from different backgrounds and follow different teachers and schools, but they are often either lay Buddhists or influenced by Asian and Buddhist spirituality, and use their spiritual knowledge to give shape and form to their work and message.